hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 Additional sections or elements are often required by other profiles the system may conform to, allowing local requirements, including technical and workflow context for the resource, to be reflected and extending the health information supported in exchanges.
 For this reason, extensibility is generally encouraged and expected in AU PS profiles.
 Only in some exceptionally rare use case profiles are rules tightened to limit the nature of additional information that can be sent.

+Implementers intending to populate the AU PS with an unprofiled resoure type, e.g. MedicationAdministration, are recommended to consider the corresponding [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/) profile, e.g. [AU Base MedicationAdministration](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-medicationadministration.html), as guidance for that resource type in an Australian healthcare context.

 #### Extensibility – “additional” sections
 Implementers should take note, the rules of the `Composition.section:All Slices` defined in the AU PS Composition profile apply to all sections, defined or undefined:
 - `Composition.section.title` is mandatory and has obligations defined for AU PS Producers and AU PS Consumers